worldamazing/analyze-anything/guides/main.md

 ```

-## Sample Response
+## Sample Response: Evaluation of the Framework
-*This is the response given when the prompt was fed into a cold-start version of Gemini 3 Pro using Google AI Studio.
-This ensures the model has no history and is operating with no memory of past user interaction.
-Note: this same instance was used to generate all of the case studies.*
+*This is the evaluation response of the AAF given when the prompt was fed into a cold-start version of Gemini 3 Pro using Google AI Studio.*

 **(Beginning of Response)**